Te Ururoa Flavell: Attitude towards Treaty settlement

-Speaking in Māori only at the first reading of the Ngāti Mutunga Treaty Settlement Bill in 2006, Flavell referred to the crown as thieves.
+Speaking in Māori only at the first reading of the Ngāti Mutunga Treaty Settlement Bill in 2006, Flavell referred to the Crown as thieves.
 He said that the thieves who had stolen the land had not returned its full value to the iwi and despite it being a legal full and final settlement invited the tribe to return to Parliament in the future to see if the loaf had got bigger.
 The tribe was returned $14.9 million and 10 areas of significant land to their 2000 members in addition to the various historical payments and the previous return of 24,000 acres.

+Later career

+Flavell was appointed chief executive of Te Wānanga o Aotearoa in 2018 and resigned from that position in 2021.

+Honours

+Flavell was awarded an honorary doctorate from the University of Waikato in 2024.

+Personal life

+Flavell was treated for stage four prostate cancer in 2024.